lirios/docs/docs/packaging/snap.md

 [Snapcraft plugins](https://github.com/lirios/snapcraft-plugins) are used to share a common set of custom snapcraft plugins that are used by the projects depending on the platform snap.

-The custom Qbs plugin for example sets up the build environment and paths to make it possible to build packages against the platform snap package.
+The custom Qbs plugin for example sets up the build environment to make it possible to build packages against the platform snap package.

 ### Snap packages